 A former sprinter/jumper for the Huskers from 1990 to 1993, Martin was an undergraduate coach for Nebraska in 1994 and was a graduate administrative assistant for Nebraska in 1995 and 1996.
 As an undergraduate coach, Martin helped Gary Pepin coach Nicola Martial to an NCAA outdoor title and a runner-up finish at the 1994 NCAA Indoor Championships.
 During that same time, he also helped coach Angee Henry to All-America honors as a freshman and a U.S. Junior National championship in the long jump.

-Martin, who graduated from Nebraska with a degree in business administration in May 1994, completed his master's degree in athletic administration in August 1999.
-His father, Doug Martin, was the former head track and field coach at North Platte High School for 23 years, and is on the Husker staff as a volunteer coach.
+Martin, who graduated from Nebraska with a degree in business administration in May 1994, completed his master’s degree in athletic administration in August 1999.
+His father, Doug Martin, was the former head track and field coach at North Platte High School for 23 years, and was on the Husker staff as a volunteer coach.

 Martin is married to the former Michelle Delka of Lincoln.
 The couple has two daughters, Jocelyn and Reese, and a son, Elijah.